dracan/UnhandledExceptionPodcastWebsite/content/pages/guest-faq.md

 # How do we record?

 I normally use a combination of a [Zoom](https://zoom.us/) call for video (which isn't recorded, it's just so we can see each other), and a platform called [Zencastr](https://zencastr.com/) for recording the audio.
-I'll send you a Zoom invite beforehand, and will send you a Zencastr URL within the Zoom chat at the time.
+Beforehand, I'll send you both a Zoom invite and a Zencastr URL.
 Zencastr is just a webapp, and there's nothing to install.
 It'll automatically record high-quality wav files _locally_ for each person, and upload it in the background.
 I can then download those wav files later for editing.
 I get a wav file per person, so I can edit each person's audio as a separate audio channel - which makes a _huge_ difference to my ability to edit.
+So basically, at the time we plan the recording - join both Zoom and the Zencastr link, and we can take it from there.
+It might be worth joining the Zencastr link beforehand to ensure that your system passes all the health-checks.

 # What planning is involved before hand?